Discover the characters and details of Rubens' masterpiece using new super-zoom technology

 The accompanying virtual tour includes stories behind the scene's characters and symbols, as well as some unexpected and easy-to-miss details.

 The tour is available in English, Spanish, French, Chinese, Japanese, Russian, German, and Italian.
-A British Sign Language (BSL) version will be available from May 2019.
+A British Sign Language (BSL) version will be available from summer 2019.

 The Rubens' ceiling is believed to have been commissioned by Charles I in 1629-30.
 The ceiling includes a powerful depiction of Charles’ father, James VI and I, James VI and I, being carried up to heaven on the wings of a huge eagle.